-Version 4: today.
+Version 4: 2015.
 With the huge investment I was putting into the new Bootcamp, I knew it was time for the price to reflect the positioning I wanted in the market.
-The new price is $1497.
+The price was $1497.

 Yet again – when were announced the price increase and gave people ample time to invest at the $797 level, we had a HUGE influx of new students who had been sitting on the fence for YEARS.

 Give people incentives to join now.